 Here are some questions you might have...

-Don't over-work the scone dough by mixing in the butter in too much.
-You want the dough to have cold, pea-sized chunks of butter because when the scones bake, the steam the water in the butter creates makes the flaky, crumbly texture that scones are known for.
-Chilling the dough right before baking also helps to firm up the butter.
-Cold butter ensures that the scone will have the texture you want.
+The best way to make sure you have scone success is to be sure not to over-work the scone dough by cutting in the butter too much.
+You want the dough to have pea-sized chunks of butter that you can see.
+Also, chilling the dough right before baking also helps to firm up the butter before baking.

 Technically, yes, you can use baking soda in scones.
 You'll have to make sure that there is some sort of acid for the baking soda to react with in order for it to leaven the scone dough, like buttermilk or lemon juice.
 Use about ¼ of the amount of the baking powder so the scones don't have a metallic taste.